Call us for a confidential case review at (202) 769-1681

 In addition to federal and state anti-discrimination laws, local human rights statutes provide enhanced protection.
 The Washington Lawyer's Committee for Civil Rights has a helpful comparison of local human rights laws, which is available by clicking here.

-Contact our Top-Rated Employment Discrimination Attorneys Today
+Contact our Top-Rated Workplace Discrimination Attorneys Today

 1629 K Street, NW